redshifttt/scrotplus/README.md

 # Usage

-The first time you run the brogram it will create a directory in your `/home` folder called `.scrots/` which is where it stores the scrots.
+The first time you run the program it will create a directory in your `/home` folder called `.scrots/` which is where it stores the scrots.
 It will then change your cursor into a crosshair from which you select the part of the screen you want to screenshot.
 It will then capture said section and store it in the `~/.scrots` folder with the date and time of capture (yyyy-mm-dd_H:M:S) that way it auto organises itself.
 Also after capture it automatically saves the image to your primary clipboard for easy sharing on things such as Discord etc.

 # Dependencies

 * `bash`
 * `imagemagick`
 * `xclip`

+### Note:
+* As far as i'm aware it doesnt work on *BSD or macOS